bobheadxi/bobheadxi.github.io/_posts/2020-2-25-figma-report-plugin.md

 dependencies, a bit of ping-ponging needed to happen between our `iframe` and `FigmaSandbox` components to make the appropriate network requests.

-Here is an example of a simple template function (which is our way of organizing page generation - feel free to use whatever system suits you best!) that allows the declaration of some dependencies.
+Here is an example of a simple template function (which is our way of organising page generation - feel free to use whatever system suits you best!) that allows the declaration of some dependencies.
 The interface is described as follows: